pha123661/homepage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Generative AI
+  - Vision + "X" Multimodal Learning
-  - Training Large Language Models
+  - Large-Scale LLM Training
-  - Efficient Diffusion Models
+  - Efficient Diffusion Model & LLM
-  - Vision+X Multi-Modal Learning

 # Education to show in About widget
 education: